 Dragging the shutter – Here is your opportunity to freeze movement and to introduce blur into your dance photography, using constant light and flash.
 It’s a chance to play with the abstract and really get creative.

-The workshop is based at the Flashback Studios, Johannesburg, South Africa.
+The workshop is based at Square 1 Studio, Surrey.

 The workshop runs between 10am - 5pm at Square 1 Studio, Surrey.
 It is limited to a maximum of 8 photographers and includes lunch.
 The cost of this workshop is £199 per person.
 Members of the Guild of Photographers qualify for a 10% discount.
 For information please contact email@example.com

 You will need a DSLR or CSC camera plus suitable lenses. we recommend lenses that will cover 24 -150mm on a full frame sensor, but please bring along your kit bag, and a notepad and pen.
 Please let us know if you are a Sony user.
 If you have any questions regarding equipment, please contact firstname.lastname@example.org